skittleson/DoCodeThatMatters/src/skateboard-gear.md

 - Gear teeth have wore down as expected.
 - It was noticeable louder than metal gear due to the pattern chosen for the teeth.
 Adding graphite powder every 10+ rides keeps it sounding smooth and prevents wear.
 - The nuts came loose a few times... use lock tight.
 - Belt wear was nominal.
-I expecte to change it every 500+ hours of riding.
+I expect to change it every 500+ hours of riding.
 - The [bottom land](https://en.wikipedia.org/wiki/Gear) could be more round to fit the belt.
 - No noticable cracks or layer spliting in the 3D print.
 - Amount of material the bolt and nut can hold unto (or lack of it).
 It could "rip off" the end of the plastic gear.
 Using longer bolts then removing the inner "cut out cone" could help with that.
 As well an additional nut for surface area tension.
 No concerns as of yet since the wearing has been nominal.
+- [Use double wall bearings.](https://www.amazon.com/Bearings-Skateboard-Shielded-Miniature-Skateboards/dp/B07R7PR72H?crid=NKG7B4O4BVEI&keywords=double+wall+skateboard+bearing&qid=1655758884&sprefix=double+wall+skateboard+bearing%2Caps%2C130&sr=8-4&linkCode=ll1&tag=dctm-20&linkId=2cbdc66d04d6f268439ba46e61195716&language=en_US&ref_=as_li_ss_tl) Even a little water and dirty can cause the bearings to crack at higher speeds.
+That was a hard lesson. 😥

 ![Gear nomenclature reference](https://upload.wikimedia.org/wikipedia/commons/2/28/Gear_words.png)

 ## Next Possible Experiment

 Helical gears or double helical gears with no belt seems like an experiment to try out.
 It offers a lot of benefits such as no belt, no belt slipping, quiter, and only 3D printed parts.